e-mo/rfm69_rp2040/README.md

 # RFM69_RP2040 - 0.9.1
-A zero-assumptions library for interface the RP2040 microcontroller with the RFM69 family of transceivers.
+A zero-assumptions library for interfacing the RP2040 microcontroller with the RFM69 family of transceivers.
 ### Note on using this library
 This library exposes a low level interface for interacting with the Rfm69 family of transceivers with the RP2040 microcontroller.
-Usage of this library assumes intimate knowledge of your radio's datasheet, and beyond some [configuration notes] talking about a few specific pain points which I believe are poorly represented in the documentation, I do very little to explain how the Rfm69 transceivers function.
+Usage of this library assumes intimate knowledge of your radio's datasheet, and beyond some [configuration notes](docs/configuration.md) talking about a few specific pain points which I believe are poorly represented in the documentation, I do very little to explain how the Rfm69 transceivers function.

 ---
 ## Low Level Interface